 Can you make your own schedule each day and week?
 Do you have solid self-discipline?
 If you honestly think so, you probably have what it takes.

 Next question: Am I ready for (sometimes major) fluctuations in income?
 It may be several weeks or over a month before you send out invoices and are paid.
 Also, while working for an employer can be a drag, one benefit is that you usually know how much you’ll make in a month.
 This may not be the case immediately when you start as a contractor.

 You need to prepare for a gap in income and learn how to budget ahead.
 Anticipate expenses for equipment and supplies – unless you know they will be provided for you.

 Questions #3: Am I good at managing my money?
 Or – Am I willing to learn?
 Be careful not to go overboard with start-up purchases, thinking the more you have, the better prepared you’ll be.
 You can always purchase additional items as you establish yourself.

 Financial planning must be thought through before you break away from your current employer.
 Otherwise, you’re setting yourself up for stress and a potentially big disappointment.

 2. Find another independent contractor to be your mentor

-You might already know several independent contractors.
+On top of this, you might already know several independent contractors who can help you get set up.
 If not, it’s time to ask around.
 Make a post on your social media accounts or talk to your friends and family.
 And no, this isn’t weird.
 People love to talk about their expertise, and many will be glad to help you if you reach out and ask.